-Fornalutx is a mountain village nestles against the flanks of the Puig Major, which at 1,445 m is the highest mountain on the Balearic island.
-The village is surrounded by vineyards and orchards packed with lemon and orange trees, olives and almonds.
-At the door of basically every house, there are buckets with flowering oleander and humongeous hibiscus bushes.
+Fornalutx is a mountain village nestled against the flanks of the Puig Major, which at 1,445 m is the highest mountain on the Balearic island.
+The village is surrounded by vineyards and orchards packed with lemon and orange trees, olives, and almonds.
+At the door of basically every house, there are buckets with flowering oleander and humongous hibiscus bushes.

-As various other settlements in Mallorca, also the village of Fornalutx was founded in the Middle Ages by the Moors.
+Like various other settlements in Mallorca, also the village of Fornalutx was founded in the Middle Ages by the Moors.
 Since then, however, time seems to have stood still.
-Still the old slanted stone houses line the well-worn stone steps.
+Still, the old slanted stone houses line the well-worn stone steps.
 Yes, already a stroll through the village center is kind of an exercise for your legs’n’butt.

 Also, the wooden balconies and the green shutters are reminiscent of the time of the Moorish hegemony.
 To this date, Fornalutx has preserved its man-mad beauty amidst the lush’n’lovely sceneries.

 Beauty All Around